jdz32/github-guide/README.md

 3. Click the big green "Sign up for GitHub" button.
 4. If prompted, choose the "free" plan.

-### To fork a repository ###
+### To fork: your class "Hub" repository & later lab repositories ###

-1. Visit any page in the repository and click the "Fork" button:
+1. Visit the [IDD Hub](https://github.com/FAR-Lab/Interactive-Lab-Hub/) example repository and "Fork" it into your GitHub account by clicking the "Fork" link; it should look similar to this (except the repository is `Interactive-Lab-Hub`, not `idd-fa18-lab1`).

     ![Fork repository](img/how-to-fork.png?raw=true)

-2. Right after you make your account, you'll need to create your Hub repository that points to all your personal lab repositories.
-Visit the [IDD Hub](https://github.com/FAR-Lab/Interactive-Lab-Hub/) example repository and "Fork" it into your GitHub account.

-3. For each lab, you'll need to fork that lab's repository, and then add it to your Hub repository above.
+2. For each lab, you'll need to fork that lab's repository, and then add it to your Hub repository above.

 ### To create a new file for an assignment ###